malvika05/task-recommendation/README.md

 ## Overview

-The Task Recommendation System utilizes a Nearest Neighbors algorithm to recommend tasks based on a given time input.
+The Task Recommendation System uses a Nearest Neighbors algorithm to recommend tasks based on a given time input.
 By analyzing task durations and completion statuses, it identifies tasks that are similar to the specified time.

 ## Installation